chessvector/chess-vector-engine/README.md

 ---

-**Ready to experience 2000+ ELO open source chess AI?** Start with `cargo install chess-vector-engine` and explore the full power of hybrid vector-based analysis combined with tournament-strength evaluation - completely free and open source!
+**Ready to experience validated 1600-1800 ELO open source chess AI?** Start with `cargo install chess-vector-engine` and explore the full power of calibrated evaluation combined with professional tactical search - completely free and open source!